OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 OrdinalGWAS supports PLINK files and VCF Files.

-Genotype data is available as binary PLINK files.
+- Genotype data is available as binary PLINK files.

-OrdinalGWAS can use dosage or genotype data from VCF Files.
+- OrdinalGWAS can use dosage or genotype data from VCF Files.

+!!! note

     By default, OrdinalGWAS assumes a set of PLINK files will be used.
 When using a VCF File, VCF file and type of data (dosage, genotype) must be specified by the `geneticformat` and `vcftype` options (as shown later).

 ```julia